lemberg/carma-i18n/README.txt

 - If you set language for a vocabulary/term, that term will just show up for pages in that language
 - If you set language for a vocabulary, all the terms in that vocabulary will be assigned that language.
 - When editing nodes, if you change the language for a node, you have to click on 'Preview' to have the right vocabularies/terms for that language.
 Otherwise, the language/taxonomy data for that node could be inconsistent.
-To use the term translation feature:
-- Create a vocabulary WITHOUT language
-- Add to that vocabulary terms with different languages
-- Go to the translation tab in categories administration and define translations between the terms of one vocabulary
-Example:
-- Create the vocabulary 'Colors' without language
-- Create the following terms with their language:
-  - Red [English]
-  - Rojo [Spanish]
-- Go to the 'translations' tab and click on 'new translation' for the 'Colors' vocabulary
-  - Select 'Red' for English
-  - Select 'Rojo' for Spanish
-  - Submit translation

 About URL aliasing with language codes -requires path module
 ====================================